Anhanguera blittersdorfi, Pterosaurs and flying reptiles fossils and casts replicas fossils reproductions

 Dsungaripterus weiiskeleton cast replica

-Dsungaripterus ("Wing of Junggar Basin") was a genus of pterosaur with an average wingspan of 3 metres (10 feet).
+Dsungaripterus ("Wing of Junggar Basin") was a genus of pterosaur with an average wingspan of 3 meters (10 feet).
 Early Cretaceous.
-It in areas ranging from China, where the first fossils were found in the Junngar Basin, to Africa, where more remains have been found.
+It is in areas ranging from China, where the first fossils were found in the Junngar Basin, to Africa, where more remains have been found.
 The closely related pterosaur, Phobetor parvus, was once originally assigned to this genus.

 Class: Reptilia, Order: Pterosauria, Suborder: Pterodactyloidea, Family: Dsungaripteridae, Genus: Dsungaripterus